 A few months ago, I read that millennial women are saving and investing less than millennial men.
-Not exactly a huge surprise—it is widely known that women, in general, save and invest far less than men—but I was secretly hoping that the sisterhood was makin’ some stealthy moves.
+Not a huge surprise—it is generally accepted that women, overall, save and invest less than men—but I was secretly hoping that the youngest strata of sisterhood was makin’ some stealthy moves.
 Like, dang!!
 The most ass-kickingest generation of females this planet has ever known is dallying behind men in a category for which we have total autonomy?!
 What’s up with that?

 Why don’t women invest as much as men?
 Why are so many women not investing at all?